Dingle GAA: History

 In 1937 and 1947, they lost finals against John Mitchels GAA Club.
 In 1938, Dingle defeated North Kerry to claim their first senior county championship.
 On 27 November 1938 in Austin Stack Park, Dingle won the match by 3–03 to 2–05.
 The 1940 final was won against Kerins O'Rahilly's while the 1941 final was won against John Mitchels GAA Club.

 Dingle won back to back county titles, with Castleisland providing the final opposition in 1943 and 1944.
 The golden period for Dingle would come to an end in 1948, Tom Long captained then to a victory over Shannon Rangers.

 On 23 January 1943, Dingle purchased Fort Field for the sum of £700.
 The club had been using the pitch since May 1907.
 The field was re-named Pairc an Aghasaigh in honour of Thomas Ashe of Kinard who was prominent in the Easter Rising.

 In 1967, the modern version of Dingle GAA or CLG Daingean Uí Chúis was formed with the amalgamation of Na Piarsaigh and Sraid Eoin.

 Dingle did not compete in another county final until 2012, which they lost to Dr Crokes 2-13 to 0-08.
 Dingle reached two more county finals in 2018 and 2024, also losing these finals to Dr Crokes.

 A 77 year wait, for a senior Kerry football title, was ended by Dingle in 2025.
 On 26 August 2025 in Austin Stack Park, Paul Geaney captained Dingle in a 2-13 to 1-12 win versus Austin Stacks.
 While it was Dingle's seventh title, it was the first since the amalgamation of Dingle's Na Piarsaigh and Sraid Eoin clubs in the 1960s.
+The club went on to win the 2025 Munster Club Football Championship and 2026 All-Ireland Senior Club Football Championship.